Targeted Relief • Prescription Required

 Low-Dose Naltrexone (LDN) Vaginal Cream/Gel

-Low-Dose Naltrexone (LDN) vaginal cream or gel is a compounded formulation designed for direct application to vaginal tissue, offering localized therapeutic effects.
-This targeted delivery ensures that LDN reaches the affected area efficiently while minimizing systemic exposure.
+Low-Dose Naltrexone (LDN) vaginal cream or gel is a compounded formulation designed for direct application to vaginal tissue, providing localized therapeutic effects while minimizing systemic exposure.

-By reducing inflammation and modulating immune response, this therapy has shown benefits in managing conditions such as vulvodynia, pelvic inflammatory disease, lichen sclerosus, and atrophic vaginitis.
+By reducing inflammation and modulating immune response, this therapy may help manage conditions such as vulvodynia, pelvic inflammatory disease, lichen sclerosus, and atrophic vaginitis.

-At Rock Ridge Pharmacy, each preparation is compounded in our USP <795> / <800> compliant lab, ensuring precise dosing, quality, and safety tailored to your provider’s prescription.
+At Rock Ridge Pharmacy, every preparation is compounded in a USP <795> / <800> compliant lab, ensuring precise dosing, quality, and safety aligned with your provider’s prescription.

-Compounded LDN vaginal cream/gel at Rock Ridge Pharmacy
+Compounded LDN vaginal cream or gel at Rock Ridge Pharmacy

 How Does Low-Dose Naltrexone (LDN) Vaginal Cream/Gel Work?